 ‘It is a Budget of a government that gets things done’.

-Our summary focuses on the issues likely to affect you, your family and your business.
+Our summary focuses on the tax measures which may affect you, your family and your business.
 To help you decipher what was said we have included our own comments.
-If you have any questions please do not hesitate to contact us for advice.
+If you have any questions please contact us for advice.

 Main Budget tax proposals

 Our summary concentrates on the tax measures which include:

 - a reduction in the Entrepreneurs’ Relief lifetime limit

 - an increase in the rate of Structures and Buildings Allowance

 - an increase in the Research and Development Expenditure Credit.

 Other measures include: